hyundai-robotics/doc-spot-weld/book.md

 (2) When the panel thickness is changed, perform teaching after registering the panel thickness again.
 # 4.5 Servo tool change

 The servo tool change function is used to connect and separate the robot R1 axis and welding gun if there are two or more guns to perform work in combination with the robot R1 axis.
-For more details, refer to the Hi6 Servo Tool Change Function Manual.
+For more details, refer to the ${cont_model} Servo Tool Change Function Manual.
 # 4.5.1 Environment setting

 The environment setting for servo tool change can be progressed according to the following order.